nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction_to_Amazon_Web_Services/introtoaws4.md

     ## Step 4: Transferring files

-    With MobaXterm, you can transfer files between your local computer and the remote instance by dragging and dropping files between MobaXterm's "SCP" tab (located on the left-hand side of the MobaXterm window) and your local computer's file explorer.
+    With MobaXterm, you can transfer files between your local computer and the remote instance by dragging and dropping files between MobaXterm's **SCP** tab (located on the left-hand side of the MobaXterm window) and your local computer's file explorer.

     ![SCP Tab](./images-aws/Mobaxterm_transfer1.png "SCP tab")